Ulysseus/BattleShips/readme.txt

 Import another account using the provided private key.
 This step is essential.
 Now make sure MetaMask is set to account 1
-Click Start Game, wait till it is mined, the screen will change to Player 2 must join and make a Move Change to the tab that has application at port 3001 Change to account 2 in MetaMask.
+Click Start Game, wait till it is mined (Let me repeat it must be mined), the screen will change to Player 2 must join and make a Move
+Change to the tab that has application at port 3001 Change to account 2 in MetaMask.
 Click Join Game accept the transaction wait for it to be mined.